-The milestone for determining that a move (displacement) is a direct result of the Department's acquisition is the initiation of negotiations for the parcel.
+The milestone for determining that a move (displacement) is a direct result of MaineDOT's acquisition is the initiation of negotiations for the parcel.
 Only displaced persons are eligible to receive relocation program benefits.
-A displaced person is defined as: Any person who moves from real property, or moves personal property from real property, as a direct result of the acquisition of that real property in whole or in part for a program or project undertaken by the Department.
-Persons who move as a result of a written notice of the Department's intent to acquire the property are also considered displaced persons.
+A displaced person is defined as: Any person who moves from real property, or moves personal property from real property, as a direct result of the acquisition of that real property in whole or in part for a program or project undertaken by MaineDOT.
+Persons who move as a result of a written notice of MaineDOT's intent to acquire the property are also considered displaced persons.

-All occupants on a property at the date that MaineDOT presents a written offer to purchase the property are eligible for relocation benefits, subject to the restrictions identified below.
+All occupants of a property at the date that MaineDOT presents a written offer to purchase the property are eligible for relocation benefits, subject to the restrictions identified below.